 4. With a telescope, observe the four bright moons of Jupiter.
 Note their positions with respect to each other, Jupiter, and Jupiter's stripes.
 Draw a sketch map of these positions.
 When possible, check after a couple of hours and see how the moons have changed positions.
 After many observations try to determine which moon is which- Galileo did this.
 If you observe the moons regularly, you might get to where you can see slight differences in color.
 Very occasionally, it is possible to see a black spot on Jupiter which is the shadow of a moon!

 SATURN You should observe Saturn whenever you can see it, and ask the same questions as for Jupiter, except that you are not likely to see many of the moons, but you CAN note and sketch the RINGS.
 One moon of Saturn is so bright you should be able to watch it over several weeks and determine its orbital period.
-At the beginning of the semester Saturn rises about two hours after midnight, and it rises a bit earlier each night until near the end of the semester it rises shortly after sunset.
-It might be easier to view Saturn in the morning before sunrise.
+Throughout the semester Saturn will be visible in the early morning before sunrise.

-MARS Throughout the semester Mars sets about 6:30 pm, but since the sun sets later every day you will only be able to view Mars early in the semester.
+MARS Throughout the semester Mars will be visible in the very late evening and relatively close to Saturn, rising first at midnight and then gradually earlier.
 You should come to understand the reason for this motion.
 Perhaps you will be able to see a polar cap with a telescope.
 You should observe and plot Mars on a number of occasions to see how rapidly it moves across the background of stars.

-VENUS Throughout the semester, Venus rises an hour or less before the sun, and you might see it in the east early in the morning.
+VENUS A week into the semester, Venus rises an hour or so before the sun, and gradually earlier, so you might see it in the east early in the morning.
 Observe Venus with a telescope several times.
 Draw a sketch map each time of the shape that you observe.
 Can you interpret your observations?

-MERCURY In mid-February it should be possible to see Mercury just before sunset, and in late March it should be possible to see it just before sunrise.
+MERCURY Through early February it should be possible to see Mercury just after sunset, and in early March it should be possible to see it just before sunrise.
 Try to observe this elusive planet which many people never see in their whole lives.

 URANUS and NEPTUNE In the early winter, these distant planets set after the sun.
 It would be difficult, but you might try to observe them, and describe their appearance and how it compares to the appearance of faint stars.
 Uranus is bright enough to see with the "naked eye" in a very dark place, but the campus does NOT pass this test.